Wall Street Analyst Downgrade Ginkgo Bioworks Holdings Inc [DNA]. What else is Wall St. saying

 Sponsored

-Ginkgo Bioworks (NYSE: DNA), which is building the leading platform for cell programming and biosecurity, today announced it is joining efforts with Penn State University to integrate its biosurveillance capabilities into the university’s research of 58 wildlife species for SARS-CoV-2 to monitor potential spillover to humans.
-The initiative is supported by a cooperative agreement awarded to Penn State from the U.S. Department of Agriculture Animal and Plant Health Inspection Service.
+Ginkgo Bioworks (NYSE: DNA), which is building the leading platform for cell programming and biosecurity, today announced that it plans to host a presentation and Q&A session reviewing business performance for the third quarter ended September 30, 2023, on Wednesday, November 8, 2023, beginning at 5:30 p.m.
+ET.

-It opened the trading session at $1.47, the shares rose to $1.47 and dropped to $1.35, the range by which the price of stock traded the whole day.
-The daily chart for DNA points out that the company has recorded 10.66% gains over the past six months.
-However, it is still -20.54% lower than its most recent low trading price.
+Ginkgo Bioworks Holdings Inc represents 1.34 billion in outstanding shares, while the company has a total market value of $3.25 billion with the latest information.
+DNA stock price has been found in the range of $1.57 to $1.70.

-If we look at the average trading volume of 19.92M shares, DNA reached to a volume of 14143842 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 19.52M shares, DNA reached a trading volume of 25701793 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Ginkgo Bioworks Holdings Inc [DNA]: